iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Options

-- `-d`, `--with-deps` - determines the files to commit by searching backwards in the pipeline from the named stage(s).
-The only files which will be committed are associated with the named stage, and the stages which execute earlier in the pipeline.
+- `-d`, `--with-deps` - determines the files to commit by searching backwards in the pipeline from the named `targets` (required along with this option).
+The only files which will be committed are associated with the target DVC-files, and the earlier stages in the pipeline.

 - `-R`, `--recursive` - the `targets` value is expected to be a directory path.
   With this option, `dvc commit` determines the files to commit by searching the